JamesWrigley/moodloader/README.md

 moodloader
 ==========

-A mod loader for Warzone 2100.
+A mod loader for Warzone 2100, licensed under the GNU GPL v3.

+Requirements:
+PyQt